PROPERTY ASSESSMENT ADMINISTRATION AND FINANCE

-(2) The department shall conduct, no less frequently than once every 2 years, an in-depth review of the assessment rolls of each county.
+(2) The department shall conduct, no less frequently than once every 2 years, an in-depth review of the real property assessment roll of each county.
 The department need not individually study every use-class of property set forth in s.
 195.073, but shall at a minimum study the level of assessment in relation to just value of each classification specified in subsection (3).
 Such in-depth review may include proceedings of the value adjustment board and the audit or review of procedures used by the counties to appraise property.

 (a) The department shall, at least 30 days prior to the beginning of an in-depth review in any county, notify the property appraiser in the county of the pending review.
 At the request of the property appraiser, the department shall consult with the property appraiser regarding the classifications and strata to be studied, in order that the review will be useful to the property appraiser in evaluating his or her procedures.

 (b) Every property appraiser whose upcoming roll is subject to an in-depth review shall, if requested by the department on or before January 1, deliver upon completion of the assessment roll a list of the parcel numbers of all parcels that did not appear on the assessment roll of the previous year, indicating the parcel number of the parent parcel from which each new parcel was created or “cut out.”